 For me, the Keto diet has been incredible.
 It has completely changed my life—not just what I eat, but my energy levels and even my whole relationship with food.
 It is truly the first diet that I’ve ever been on that I feel like I could easily stick with for the rest of my life.
 I love the food, I love the way I feel, and I never feel deprived.

-It has been almost six months now since I first started Keto and I love it more now than ever.
-At first I was reluctant to talk about it publicly, mostly because I didn’t want it to just be another failed fad diet, but these days I can’t say enough good things about it!
+And I love it more now than ever.
+At first, I was reluctant to talk about it publicly, mostly because I didn’t want it to just be another failed fad diet, but these days I can’t say enough good things about it!

-And, because I’ve been getting so many questions about, I thought it might be helpful to write a blog post to address them all.
-You can also check out my recent podcast episode on this topic as well!
+And, because I’ve been getting so many questions about it, I thought it might be helpful to write a blog post to address them all.
+You can also check out my podcast episode on this topic as well!

 WHAT IS KETO?
 IS IT DANGEROUS?